 It leaves United in fifth place after 11 games going into the international break, and Cleverley is delighted with the progress being made under Moyes.

-United will now continue their campaign with a trip to Cardiff on November 24.
+United will now continue its campaign with a trip to Cardiff on Nov.
+24.